-Pool owners and operators can help protect local streams and rivers.
-Please follow these guidelines before draining (discharging) swimming pool water.
+Swimming pool owners and operators can help protect local streams and rivers by following these guidelines for draining (discharging) swimming pool water.

 may be drained to a County storm drain or a stream after taking these steps:

-Release the dechlorinated pool water before adding product to winterize the pool.
+- Release the dechlorinated (or debrominated) water before adding products to winterize the pool.

-- Drain pool water over a well-vegetated area on the owner’s property to slow it down and aerate it.
-Pool water should not be drained directly into a storm drain or a stream, except as a last resort.
+- Drain the water over pervious, well-vegetated ground on the owner’s property, if possible.
+Avoid draining pool water directly into a storm drain or a stream except as a last resort.
 As a courtesy, avoid draining pool water across neighboring properties and creating puddles, standing water, or ice.

-Saltwater from pools should not be drained into a storm drain or stream.
-Fairfax County recommends using one of the following options:
+should not be discharged to a storm drain or stream.
+Fairfax County suggests these options:

 - Ensure the plumbing is adequate to accept the rate of flow from the pool.
 Check with a licensed plumber before draining pool water into a sanitary drain.

-- Do not drain pool water into a septic system.
+- Do not drain water from a salt pool into a septic system.

-- Use a licensed sewage handling service to dispose of the saltwater properly.
+- Use a licensed sewage handling service to dispose of the salt pool water properly.

-Discharging pool water the wrong way may harm the environment and violate regulations.
+Discharging swimming pool water the wrong way may harm the environment and violate regulations.

-- County regulations.
-Chapter 124 of Fairfax County Code, also known as the Stormwater Management Ordinance, went into effect on July 1, 2014.
-Article 9 of this ordinance prohibits the discharge of anything other than naturally occurring surface or subsurface waters to Fairfax County’s storm drainage system (also known as municipal separate storm sewer system, MS4) and waters of the state unless it is authorized by a state permit.
+County regulations.
+Chapter 124 of Fairfax County Code, also known as the Stormwater Management Ordinance, prohibits the discharge of substances other than naturally occurring surface or subsurface waters to Fairfax County’s storm drainage system and waters of the state unless it is authorized by a state permit.
 Dechlorinated pool water is authorized by the state.
 Violating the Stormwater Management Ordinance may result in a civil penalty.

-- Threats to aquatic life.
-Chlorine, bromine, salt and other pool chemicals that are used to keep pools safe for people can kill fish and other aquatic life in streams.
-Stagnant pool water contains little oxygen and can also kill aquatic life when it flows into a stream.
+Threats to aquatic life.
+Chlorine, bromine, salt, and other pool chemicals that are used to keep swimming pools safe for people may kill fish and other aquatic life in streams.
+Stagnant pool water may kill aquatic life if it contains too little oxygen when it flows into a stream.

-- Stream bank erosion.
-Draining water from pools too quickly can cause erosion of the stream bed and banks, especially in smaller streams.
-The erosion can ruin habitat and water quality.
+Stream bank erosion.
+Draining water from swimming pools too quickly can cause erosion of the stream bed and banks, especially in smaller streams.
+Erosion can damage habitat and water quality.
 Recommended draining rates are 12-15 gallons per minute (gpm) with a maximum rate of 25 gpm to storm drains or streams.